 This iconic, historic property in downtown Winnipeg is one of the original and most characterful Canadian railway hotels.
 For almost 100 years The Fort Garry Hotel has set the standard for grandeur, elegance and culinary excellence, and is second to none in terms of service, comfort and location.

-Tundra Lodge is remarkable hotel-on wheels which positions itself on the tundra each season, in the area of highest bear density.
-Inquisitive bears often approach the carriages, and you’ll have unparalleled opportunities to watch them through the large windows, or from elevated outside observation decks.
+Tundra Lodge is A remarkable hotel on wheels which positions itself on the tundra each season, in the area of highest polar bear density.
+Inquisitive bears often approach the carriages, and you’ll have unparalleled opportunities to watch them through the large windows, or from elevated observation decks.